It can be challenging to choose the best opportunity to maximize your valuable time and capital.

 Over 15 years ago we wondered if we should continue to invest in stocks or start a business with our savings capital.

-As you’ll see below, I think it makes sense to start a business and invest in stocks, too, since they have opposite fundamentals that can increase wealth while lowering risk.
+I think it makes sense to start a business and invest in stocks if possible, since they have opposite requirements and can both build wealth, generate income, and help manage both income and capital risk.

-It’s also important to note that when deciding whether to start a business or invest in stocks the driving factor is whether you want to generate income or a capital gain.
+When initially deciding whether to start a business or invest in stocks the driving motive should first be confirmed; do you need to primarily generate income, produce a capital gain, or both?

-There are two important time elements for consideration in starting a business or investing in stocks; the time it takes to make money and the time it takes to manage the endeavor.
+There are two important time elements for consideration in starting a business vs investing in stocks.

-Getting profits from a small business can a long time.
+Getting profits from a new small business can take a relatively long time but there are several factors as addressed below.

-While short term profits from stocks can take minutes, meaningful gains for long term investors usually take one to many years, depending on the economic cycle when you invest in stocks as explained more below.
+While short term profits from stocks can take minutes, meaningful gains for buy and hold investors usually take one to many years, depending on the economic cycle when you invest in stocks as explained more below.

 How Long Does It Take to Make Money from a Small Business?

-It can take months or even years to get a return from a small business.
+It can take months or even years to get a return from a small business; it depends on the type of business you’re starting.

 While business owners are often viewed as a failure by themselves and others if their business isn’t immediately profitable, the reality is that even larger, highly regarded public companies have taken years to generate profits.